MacTakeAwayData Rank – 9 stars out of 10

 And you get that with the T5.
-Especially if you have a Mac that take advantage of this speed because it’s new and has 3.1 Gen 2 ports.
+Especially if you’ve a Mac that takes advantage of this speed because it has 3.1 Gen 2 ports.

 You can use this button link to have a look at the Amazon sales page.
 (Commissions Earned)